Naushad Moosa

-Naushad Moosa (born 10 February 1971) is a former Indian footballer who mostly worked as head coach of Bengaluru FC Reserves and Academy.
+Naushad Moosa (born 2 October 1971) is an Indian football coach and former footballer who is currently serving as the head coach of the India national under-23 football team.
+He is also the assistant manager, head coach of the reserve team, and head of youth development of Indian Super League club NorthEast United.

 During his playing days, Moosa played for East Bengal, Mahindra United, and Mohammedan in the National Football League and I-League.
 He also represented India from 1994 to 1998.

 Playing career

 Moosa began his football career as a player with East Bengal F.C. who he played for in the National Football League.
 On 9 November 1997 Moosa played a part in East Bengal's historic victory over J. League Division 1 side Verdy Kawasaki in the Asian Cup Winners Cup in which a Samuel Omollo's goal in the 61st minute led to East Bengal winning the match 1–0 at the Salt Lake Stadium, however East Bengal were still out of the tournament as Verdy won the first leg of the two-legged event by a score of 5–2.
 Thirteen days later however, Mossa again made history with East Bengal as he helped the Kolkata club win the IFA Shield over KBL-FC Kochi in which East Bengal won 3–2 at the Salt Lake Stadium.

 Moosa's time however at East Bengal officially ended in 1998 when he signed for Mumbai based club, Mahindra & Mahindra.
 While at Mahindra & Mahindra Moosa failed to reach the same success that he enjoyed at East Bengal.
 His biggest chance at silverware at Mahindra & Mahindra came on 12 November 2000 when Mahindra & Mahindra were in the final of the 2000 Durand Cup in which they had to face Mohun Bagan but an extra-time golden goal from R.C.
 Prakash saw the match end in Bagan's favor 2–1.